fossasia/badgemagic-app/readme.txt

 6. If you're using a Theme Blvd theme, the widget will integrate as your old Theme Blvd Twitter widget did.

 == Changelog ==

+= 0.8.0 =

+* Added option to control UTF-8 encoding on Twitter Feeds.

 = 0.7.0 =